brianddk/trezor-tails/README.md

 Still very much WIP, but seems functional enough for now.

-Read the first 20 lines of [bootstrap.sh](https://github.com/brianddk/trezor-tails/blob/master/bootstrap.sh) to turn off optional components.
+Read the first 30 lines of [bootstrap.sh](https://github.com/brianddk/trezor-tails/blob/master/bootstrap.sh) to turn off optional components.
+The python modues will take a ***long*** time to install

 ### To Do List